shamspias/dify-nmap/README.md

 - **Script Engine**: Support for all NSE script categories and custom scripts
 - **Multiple Output Formats**: Normal, XML, JSON, greppable

-## 📦 Installation

 ### Prerequisites

-Here’s a drop-in replacement for your README section:

 ## 📦 Installation

-### Prerequisites

 1. **Find the plugin container**